AssetFetch/spec/spec.md

 | `data` | `datablock_collection` | MAY         | Datablocks.               |

 This endpoint is invoked to perform an "unlocking" (usually meaning a "purchase") of a resource.
-After calling it the client can expect to resolve all previously withheld downloads using the endpoint for unlocked data specified in the `file_fetch.download_post_unlock` datablock.
+After calling it the client can expect to resolve all previously withheld downloads using the endpoint for unlocked data specified in the `fetch.download_post_unlock` datablock.
 The URI and parameters for this endpoint are communicated through the `unlock_queries` datablock.

 This endpoint currently does not use any datablocks.